Marketing Canvas - Lifetime

 It is crucial to evaluate whether your user lifetime is aiding you in achieving your business goals.
 For a comprehensive evaluation, you can rate your agreement with the following statements on a scale from -3 (completely disagree) to +3 (completely agree):

-1. You are capable of measuring the user's lifetime (1/ churn) because you know who is buying and using your products and services.
+You are capable to measure user's lifetime (1/churn) because you know who is buying and using your products and services.

-2. Your churn level is below or equal to the average market churn level.
+Your churn level is below or equal to average market churn level

-3. The historical trend of your churn evolution is positive (growth) and presents a positive outlook for the next year.
+The historical trend of your churn evolution is positive (growth) and present a positive outlook for next year.

-4. Your CRC (Customer Retention Cost) is aligned with your CAC (Customer Acquisition Cost).
-The sum of CAC+CRC is 20-30% for mature businesses and 50-70% for startups (as a percentage of revenue).
+Your CRC (Customer Retention Cost) is aligned with your CAC (Customer Acquistion Cost).
+CAC+CRC is 20-30% for mature business and 50-70% for startups (% of revenue).

 Your scores can help pinpoint areas of strength and those requiring attention.
 The higher the score, the more effective your customer retention strategy is, and vice versa.
 It's always a good practice to revisit these scores periodically to gauge improvement or diagnose worsening situations.